Saturday, April 29th, from 11am to 1p

 WHAT'S GENTRIFICATION?

-When neighborhoods that had been purposely disinvested in for decades, left for the less fortunate & oppressed, ends up being something the wealthy desire, causing an increase in the property value, ultimately displacing residents; ones on a fixed income, who have lived in the area for decades.
+When neighborhoods that had been purposely disinvested in for decades, left for the less fortunate and oppressed, end up being something the wealthy desire, causing an increase in the property value, ultimately displacing residents; ones on a fixed income, who have lived in the area for decades.
 The stores in the area see this new development going for double the asking price of the surrounding properties, so the stores feel they can rise the prices on their items; items that are mainly purchased by those on fixed incomes.

 IN 1946...

-Housing Authority of Kansas City (founded in 1941) was reactivated (WW2 caused the suspension of HAKC operations from '42 -'46) to provide housing for returning veterans.
-The Fair Housing Act of 1968 was passed to address racial discrimination in housing.
+The Housing Authority of Kansas City (founded in 1941) was reactivated (WW2 caused the suspension of HAKC operations from '42 -'46) to provide housing for returning veterans.

 IN 2012...

-Missouri state legislation established Land Bank of Kansas City, as a governmental entity.
 Its purpose: to acquire tax delinquent properties in Kansas City, Missouri, sell them at a discounted rate to those who commit to renovating the properties.
 To this day there are thousands of Land Bank properties.

 MOVING FORWARD!